mubeen617/Replit/replit.md

 - **UI Components**: Radix UI primitives wrapped in custom components for accessibility and consistency

 ## Backend Architecture
-- **Runtime**: Node.js with Express.js framework providing full API layer and session management
+- **Runtime**: Node.js with Express.js framework providing full API layer
-- **Database**: Supabase PostgreSQL with secure authentication and real-time capabilities
+- **Database**: Supabase PostgreSQL with secure data access and real-time capabilities
 - **Data Access**: Express.js API endpoints connecting to Supabase for all database operations
-- **Authentication**: Replit Auth integration with OpenID Connect for admin panel, plus custom email/password authentication for CRM users
+- **Authentication**: Email/password authentication with bcrypt for CRM portal users only
-- **Session Management**: Express sessions with PostgreSQL storage for Replit Auth, server-side authentication for CRM users
 - **API Layer**: RESTful endpoints for all CRUD operations, lead management, and quote conversion workflows
+- **Access Control**: Server panel accessible through private development URL; CRM portal requires login

 ## Database Design
-The schema includes eight main entities:
+The schema includes seven main entities:
-- **Sessions**: Required table for Replit Auth session storage (JSONB)
-- **Users**: Core user table (mandatory for Replit Auth) storing authenticated user profiles
 - **Customers**: Organizations/companies that use the vehicle shipping services
-- **CustomerUsers**: Individual users belonging to customer organizations with role-based access
+- **CustomerUsers**: Individual users belonging to customer organizations with role-based access and bcrypt-hashed passwords
 - **Leads**: Vehicle shipping opportunities with auto-generated lead numbers and comprehensive tracking
 - **Quotes**: Generated quotes with pricing and terms from converted leads
 - **Orders**: Finalized orders with contract management and signature tracking
 - **Dispatch**: Active shipment dispatch records with carrier and driver information

-The database uses PostgreSQL-specific features like UUID generation, JSONB for session data, and proper foreign key relationships.
+The database uses PostgreSQL-specific features like UUID generation and proper foreign key relationships.
 Lead numbers follow L-YYYYMM-NNNN format with monthly sequence resets.
 All tables support vehicle shipping operations with fields like vehicle_type, transport_type, carrier fees, and broker fees.

 ## Authentication & Authorization
-- **Provider**: Replit Auth using OpenID Connect protocol for secure authentication
-- **Session Storage**: Server-side sessions stored in PostgreSQL with configurable TTL
-- **Route Protection**: Middleware-based authentication checks on protected API endpoints
-- **User Context**: React hooks provide authentication state throughout the frontend application
+- **Server Panel**: No authentication required; protected by Replit's private development URL (accessible only to Repl owner)
+- **CRM Portal**: Email/password authentication with bcrypt password hashing
+- **Password Security**: All user passwords hashed using bcrypt with salt rounds of 12
+- **Multi-tenant Isolation**: Each customer organization has separate users with role-based access

 # External Dependencies